patrickrand/numzero-engine/README.md

 # numzero-engine

-Game mechanics engine for the `numzero` platform.
+A game mechanics engine for the `numzero` platform, written in `Go`.